Feeding your baby

 Breastfeeding Babes service

 This service is led by a lactation consultant and an experienced team of breastfeeding supporters.
-It's held on Broadlands ward, level E, Princess Anne Hospital.
+Please note that during the COVID-19 outbreak, this service is working differently (see above) and drop-ins are not taking place.

 Local breastfeeding support groups